mnt-home/swiftchain/README.md

 * The findConsensus() method will always run the Nakamoto consensus on a given ledger.
 The ability to define a custom algorithm for finding a consensus has not yet been implemented.
 * swiftchain only exposes classes and methods for building blockchains - networking must be implemented *ad hoc*.
 Supporting networking is currently not a goal in swiftchain development.
 * swiftchain has currently only been tested on a Linux machine and may not work as expected on a different OS
+* Currently, it is not possible to mine blocks with an infinite number of tries/hashes.
+This will, however, be implemented in a coming version.

 ## Known Issues

+* When mining two Blocks with the same content and node address, verification on the chain sometimes fails.
+This happens only if they are also mined with the same nonce and in the same millisecond.
+The odds of this happening decrease over time.